-John A. Ward, III will serve on KCAP Financial's Board subject to and upon approval by the stockholders at the Annual Meeting.
-Mr. Ward currently serves as a director of US Century Bank, a community bank, Primus Financial Products, LLC, a financial services company and wholly owned subsidiary of Primus Guaranty, Ltd. (NYSE:PRS) and Lambro Industries, Inc., a venting solutions manufacturing company.
-Mr. Ward served as Innovative Card Technologies, Inc.'s, a developer of secured powered cards for payment and identification, Chairman and Chief Executive Officer from August 2006 to September 2007 and served as a director of Innovative Card Technologies, Inc. from January 2010 to April 2015 and from August 2004 through December 2007.
-Mr. Ward previously served as the Chairman of the Board and Chief Executive Officer of Doral Financial (NYSE:DRL), a consumer finance and bank holding company, from 2005-2006 and the Chairman of the Board of Directors and Chief Executive Officer of American Express Bank and President of Travelers Cheque Group from 1996-2000.
+John A. Ward, III has served on KCAP Financial's Board since May, 2013.
+He serves as Chairman of the Compensation Committee and a member of the Nominating and Governance Committee and the Audit Committee.
+Mr. Ward currently serves as a director of US Century Bank, a community bank, and Lambro Industries, Inc., a venting solutions manufacturing company.
+Mr. Ward served as Chairman and Chief Executive Officer of Innovative Card Technologies, Inc., a developer of secured powered cards for payment and identification, from August 2006 to September 2007, and served as a director of Innovative Card Technologies, Inc. from August 2004 through December 2007 and from January 2010 to present.
+Mr. Ward previously served as the Chairman of the Board and Chief Executive Officer of Doral Financial (NYSE:DRL), a consumer finance and bank holding company, from 2005 - 2006 and the Chairman of the Board of Directors and Chief Executive Officer of American Express Bank and President of Travelers Cheque Group from 1996 - 2000.
 Prior to joining American Express, Mr. Ward had a 27-year career at The Chase Manhattan Bank from 1969 to 1996 where his last position was that of Chief Executive Officer of Chase BankCard Services and an Executive Vice President of the Bank.
 In addition, he was the President and CEO of Chase Personal Financial Services, a retail mortgage and home equity lender and a Malcolm Baldrige National Quality Award finalist, the Senior Credit Executive for the Individual Bank (small business, middle market, private banking and consumer globally), and the Area Credit Executive for the Europe, Middle East and Africa Areas of the Global Bank.
 He is currently the President of the Chase Alumni Association.
 During the past 5 years, Mr. Ward served as a director of Primus Guaranty, Ltd. (NYSE:PRS), and Industrial Enterprises of America (Nasdaq: IEAM).
-Mr. Ward serves currently on the boards of a diverse group of private and not-for-profit organizations including Primus Financial Products, Big Brothers Big Sisters of NYC, N.Y.
-Downtown Hospital, and the Union League Club of New York.
+Mr. Ward serves currently on the boards of a diverse group of private and not-for-profit organizations including Primus Financial Products and Big Brothers Big Sisters of NYC.
 During his career, John has successfully turned around and grown a diverse group of financial services companies, both domestically and internationally.
 These businesses include credit cards, retail mortgages and home equity, travelers cheques, private banking, affluent financial services, correspondent banking, third party funds distribution, corporate banking, and trade and export finance.
 He has developed a professional knowledge and expertise in sales management and risk management in wholesale and retail credit.
-Mr. Ward majored in Economics & Finance at Boston College (Valedictorian) and in Finance & International Business at the Wharton Graduate School of Business of the University of Pennsylvania(Joseph Wharton Fellow).
+Mr. Ward majored in Economics & Finance at Boston College (Valedictorian) and in Finance & International Business at the Wharton Graduate School of Business of the University of Pennsylvania (Joseph Wharton Fellow).
 In addition to Mr. Ward's extensive experience in the consumer credit market, his former experience with credit and risk management as Senior Credit Policy Officer at Chase Manhattan Bank is relevant to understanding the risks and opportunities that KCAP Financial faces and give him the qualifications and skill to serve as a director.